input-output-hk/cardano-docs/docs/for-contributors/building-from-source.md

 ### Generating Types for Daedalus Bridge

-To generate types, simply run
+To generate types, run

 ```
 stack exec -- cardano-wallet-hs2purs
 ```

-It will print a warning message that is safe to ignore.
-Once the types are generated, we can proceed to the next step.
+A warning message will be printed that is safe to ignore.
+Once the types are generated, proceed to the next step.

 ### Building Daedalus Bridge

-To build Daedalus Bridge, we have to do some JavaScript heavy-lifting.
+To build Daedalus Bridge, some JavaScript heavy-lifting must be done.
-Notice that currently Nix expressions don't install Node.js and NPM, so you'll have to get those manually.
-To do that, consult the repositories of the package manager of your OS or download binaries from [the net](https://nodejs.org/en/download/).
+Currently Nix expressions don't install Node.js and NPM, so those have to be installed manually.
+To do that, consult the repositories of the package manager of according OS or download binaries from [the net](https://nodejs.org/en/download/).

 To build Daedalus Bridge with npm installed, run the following commands: